Robin0787/Robin0787/README.md

 ## :eyes: Current overview

-### 🌱 I’m exploring - Next.js, Redux, Express and Mongoose.
+### 🌱 I’m exploring - Next.js, Redux, Express, and Mongoose.

 ### 👯 I’m looking - For a job based on my skills.